 Pacific Energy Corporation and Enbridge want to launch a dirty and dubious LNG project on Canada’s Pacific coast: Woodfibre LNG.
 If it goes ahead, Woodfibre LNG will turn fracked gas into LNG for export.
-The tankers that would ship the LNG abroad would threaten a coastal fjord.
+The tankers that would ship the LNG abroad are a threat to coastal fjords.
 Behind Pacific Energy is Indonesian business tycoon Sukanto Tanoto.
-His companies have faced numerous accusations of tax evasion and the destruction of invaluable carbon sinks such as rainforests and peatlands in Asia.[1][2]
+His companies have been accused of tax evasion and destroying invaluable carbon sinks such as rainforests and peatlands in Asia.[1][2]

-Woodfibre LNG is still just a plan on paper.
-In 2013, Pacific Energy (through its wholly-owned subsidiary Woodfibre LNG Limited) launched its plan to export fracked gas from the Woodfibre LNG terminal to Asia.[4][5]
-Ever since, the company has been postponing construction.[6]
+Woodfibre LNG is still in the early days of its construction.19413 In 2013, Pacific Energy (through its wholly-owned subsidiary Woodfibre LNG Limited) launched its plan to export fracked gas from the Woodfibre LNG terminal to Asia.[4]19414 Ever since, the company has been postponing construction.[6]
 However, it still hopes to start building the terminal in 2023 and start operations in 2027.[8]
 15349

 Marine Life at Risk, Again